Toronto with Downsizer Precondos

 East End

-1. Less renters are better
+1. Fewer renters are better

 Nobody wants to live in a building where chairs get thrown from the balcony… generally, it's best to avoid density and anything that allows Airbnb.